mattmars3/mattmarsico.com/content/aboutme.md

 ## Other Interests
 Whenever Wintertime rolls around I have my annual desire to become an X-Games level snowboarder.
-I started my winter sports journey as a skiier where became the fastest moving object/toddler on the mountain (Pizza is for losers).
+I started my winter sports journey as a skiier where I became the fastest moving object/toddler on the mountain (Pizza stop is for losers).
 Eventually, I decided to give snowboarding a try.
 I have never looked back and still love taking a few days during the winter to hit the local hills or even take a trip out west.